 With the Possession Game, you will find players in close spaces, players asking for the ball, with a slow buildup game to push the opponent for a mistake.
 Use good dribblers and passers in your team to benefit from this style of play, as this requires players to have a good technical aspect in them.

 For possession playstyle, always consider formations where players are close so that you can build up easily.
 The best pick is the 3 in the midfield formations like 4-3-3, 4-2-1-3, and 4-2-3-1.

 - Notable Managers: G. Zeitzler (Jurgen Klopp), Gasperini

-A tactic which is employed by defensive managers, and runs riot if executed perfectly.
+A tactic that is employed by defensive managers, and runs riot if executed perfectly.
 Real Madrid during the Jose era was a force in this area and was immensely successful in beating teams with this tactic.
 The current Liverpool team is also well-equipped with this playstyle.
-This style of play is played at a very high tempo and pace in defence and offence.
+This style of play is played at a very high tempo and pace in defense and offense.

 Long Ball Counter